Spogis/FastDataAnalytics/README.md

    Inside the project directory, there is a file called `requirements.txt` that contains all the necessary libraries.
 To install them, execute the following command: **pip install -r requirements.txt**

-   This will install all the necessary dependencies to run Easy Curve Fit.
+   This will install all the necessary dependencies to run Data Explorer - Profile Report and EDA App.

 ## Execution